rhizocode/OpenPDR/README.md

 Contributions are welcome, especially for:

 - Testing with other GM/PDR 2.5 vehicles (especially hybrids to validate e-motor/HV battery channels)
-- Identifying the remaining numeric fields in the `advi` header (requires multiple sample files)
+- Identifying the remaining numeric fields in the `advi` header (offsets 16–28; generation and MMP version at offsets 12–15 are now identified)
 - Adding export formats (GPX, MoTeC, etc.)

 ## License